aetperf/aetperf.github.io/_posts/2023-11-15-Parquet-file-sorting-test.md

 - ClickHouse
 - Polars
 - GlareDB
+- DataFusion
 ---

+**Update** Nov 17, 2023 - Added results with the latest DataFusion version.

 Some time ago, we came across an intriguing Parquet sorting test shared by Mimoune Djouallah on Twitter [@mim_djo](https://twitter.com/mim_djo).
 The test involves reading a Parquet file, sorting the table, and writing the sorted data back to a Parquet file on disk.
 You can find the original post [here](https://x.com/mim_djo/status/1637321688382853120?s=20).